Why Couples Drift Apart & How to Rebuild Connection

 What people call poor communication is often a mislabel.
 The faltering dialogue, shorter patience and sharper edges are not causes but outcomes.
 They signal an erosion in empathy and emotional availability.
 The distress in the communication is the surface expression of a deeper misalignment.

 When misalignment goes unaddressed, it settles into recognisable patterns.
 This process starts with small, easy-to-miss shifts — a distracted glance, a flatter tone, a bid for connection that doesn’t land.
-None of it seems significant in isolation.
-But as these moments accumulate, the emotional climate between partners begins to change.
+In isolation, these moments seem inconsequential, yet with repetition, they begin to change how each partner reads the other.

 Three Patterns Of Relationship Breakdown And Emotional Distance